NativeScript/firebase/packages/firebase-database/README.md

 ### Pushing data

-Currently the examples have only demonstrated working with known reference node keys (e.g. /users/123).
+The example above only demonstrated working with known reference node keys (e.g. `/users/123`).
 In some cases, you may not have a suitable id or may want Firebase to automatically create a node with a generated key.
-The push method returns a ThenableReference, allowing you to observe a node before it is sent to remote Firebase database.
+The `push` method returns a ThenableReference, allowing you to observe a node before it is sent to a remote Firebase database.

-The push method will automatically generate a new key if one is not provided:
+The `push` method automatically generates a new key if one is not provided:

 ```ts
 import { firebase } from '@nativescript/firebase-core';